BranchMetrics/branch-deep-linking-public-api/README.md

 **has_app** _optional_
 : Default is 'no'.
 Possible values are 'yes' or 'no'.
 If you specify 'yes', we'll try to open up the app immediately instead of sending the clicker to the app store.

+**duration** _optional_
+: ADVANCED: In seconds.
+Only set this key if you want to override the match duration for deep link matching.
+This is the time that Branch allows a click to remain outstanding and be eligible to be matched with a new app session.
+This is default set to 7200 (2 hours)

 **type** _optional_
-: Default is 0.
+: ADVANCED: Default is 0.
 Possible values are 0 or 1.
 A type of 0 means that the link will pass parameters through install any time that it is clicked and followed by an app session.
 A type of 1 is a security measure, which prevents the link from passing parameters into the app after the first successful deep link.

 ##### Tracking